Government ministries and agencies of Jamaica

-The Ministries of Jamaica are created at the discretion of the Prime Minister of Jamaica to carry out the functions of Government.
-As of 2016, the Prime Minister is The Most Honorable Andrew Holness, ON, MP.
-The agencies of Jamaica are created by both Parliamentary law and assigned to ministers to oversee.
+The ministries of Jamaica are created at the discretion of the prime minister of Jamaica to carry out the functions of government.
+As of 2016, the prime minister is Andrew Holness.
+The agencies of Jamaica are created by both parliamentary law and assigned to ministers to oversee.
 The governance structure consists of ministries with portfolios that have agencies that carry out its functions.